larshnordli/watson-assistant-training/extra/extra.md

 ```
 8. Click `Apply` and re-test the action by invoking it.
 9. Take note of action username and password through going to Endpoints in the left pane, click the API-KEY link under REST API, and copy the key on the right.
 Username is before `:`, and password is after.
 Paste it in a note or similar, you will need this for the next step.
+10. Take note of your spacename (or organization name + space).
+This is shown on the left side of where you got the username and password.

 ## 5. Connect the action to the Watson Assistant Dialog
 1. Go back to your Watson Assistant dialog.